Allied health professions in NSW Health

 Watch Allied health - Every step of the way

 Many people in the community may not know who allied health professionals are.
 They may know they were treated by a physio or saw the social worker.
 Patients may say that someone in a teal-green shirt was really kind or provided great care, and they wanted to thank them, but didn’t know who they were.
-One of the special aspects of allied health is that it includes disciplines that engage with a person’s life from birth right through to end of life and afterwards.
-Workforce Planning and Talent Development branch aimed to capture this in short film to tell this story and to help people understand more about the allied health workforce.
+One of the special aspects of allied health is that it includes professions that engage with a person’s life from birth right through to end of life.
+Workforce Planning and Talent Development branch aimed to capture this in a short film to tell this story, and to help people understand more about the allied health workforce.

 In NSW Health, the following allied health professionals fall within the scope of responsibilities of the Allied Health Portfolio of the Workforce Planning and Development Branch as defined by the NSW Treasury Codes: